ordo-one/swift-async-algorithms/Evolution/0016-mutli-producer-single-consumer-channel.md

 })

-// This method suspends until more values should be produced try await source.write(contentsOf: sequence)
+// This method suspends until more values should be produced try await source.send(contentsOf: sequence)
 ```

 With the above APIs, we should be able to effectively bridge any system into an
-asynchronous stream regardless if the system is callback-based, blocking or
+asynchronous sequence regardless if the system is callback-based, blocking or
 asynchronous.

 ### Downstream consumer termination